-The TME is typically immunosuppressive—that is, it actively attempts to prevent the immune system from recognizing a tumor as harmful.
+The TME is typically immunosuppressive—it actively attempts to prevent the immune system from recognizing a tumor as harmful.
 One of the factors contributing to immunosuppression is the presence of “suppressor cells”— white blood cells that subdue rather than activate the immune system.
 These include tongue-twister names such as myeloid-derived suppressor cells, tumor-associated macrophages, and regulatory T-cells.

 THE STING PATHWAY

-Aduro Biotech is also working on a small molecule immune system activator to help overcome the immunosuppressive TME.
+Aduro Biotech (Berkeley, CA) is working on a small molecule immune system activator to help overcome the immunosuppressive TME.
 These small molecules are modified versions of naturally occurring molecules that activate a pathway known as STING: Stimulator of INterferon Gene.

-If these possibilities become a reality, the battleground around a solid tumor may be taken by the world of drug discovery, adding to the arsenal of immunotherapies in our fight against cancer.
+If any of these possibilities becomes a reality, the battleground around a solid tumor may be taken by the world of drug discovery, adding to the arsenal of immunotherapies in our fight against cancer.